fukurosan/Trassel/docs/renderer.md

 const { x, y } = renderer.localToViewportCoordinates(0, 0)
 ```

+You can also add zoom buttons to the canvas by providing the "zoomControls" options parameter in the Renderer's constructor.

 ### Selection

 Selecting nodes is a common type of interaction in network visualization tools.
 You can instruct Trassel's renderer to select (highlight) nodes in the graph with an outline.
 This can be combined with event listeners to create powerful interactions with minimal code.